raspberryhelp/raspberryhelp/README.md

 ## On-going 💻
 - personalwebsite_2: Website made with React and Tailwind
     - Deployed App: [Walnut Counter](https://personalwebsite-2.vercel.app/)
-- SustainBuild: Fork from Sustainacity, an incomplete project from a hackathon I did with me and my friends.

 ## Completed 📦
 - raspberryhelp.github.io: (Informal) Personal Website made with (almost) pure HTML and CSS.
 There's two versions: The pages one (which is outdated) and the Neocities one.